laulin/the-fall/docs/architecture.rst

 parameters
 ----------

-Those parameters are interessing for the fight modeling.
+Those parameters are interessing for the battle modeling only.

 infantry: